adammark/adammark.github.com/source/about/index.markdown

 ![Adam Mark](/images/about/adammark.jpg)

 First, I’m no relation to the Adam’s Mark Hotel.
 But I get that a lot.
-Otherwise, I’m a web developer at [Brightcove][1], a fantastic company full of smart, passionate people.
+Otherwise, I’m a software engineer at [Brightcove][1], a fantastic company full of smart, passionate people.

 Before joining Brightcove, I was technical director in the interactive department at [Home Front Communications][2], where I developed web sites for